Petit Futé's opinion on ANGKOR WAT

 The end of the visit

-Once the sanctuary is visited, it will be necessary to leave Angkor Wat through the east gate, where rickshaw drivers usually wait.
-After a last glance at the ruined stupa, all that remains is to remember the splendour of Angkor Wat.
-And maybe promise to go back.
+Once you have visited the sanctuary, you will have to leave Angkor Wat by the eastern gate, where rickshaw drivers usually wait.
+After a last look at the ruined stupa, all that remains is to keep in mind the splendor of Angkor Wat.
+And perhaps promise to return.

 The temples of Angkor have been an important tourist destination since the 1990s, bringing Cambodia a financial windfall contributing to the development of the country.
 Mass tourism is an important challenge that the Cambodian authorities seem to have managed intelligently so far.
 The security measures and the management of tourists have allowed a relatively good conservation of the sites and a large part of the ticket revenues is reinvested in the temples.

 Quite a symbol

 The rediscovery of Angkor has generated a strong sense of national unity in the country, and Cambodians' pride in the architectural wonders created by their ancestors sometimes borders on fanaticism.
 Since the end of the French protectorate - which had itself justified its intervention in Cambodia by the safeguarding of Angkor - political parties of all stripes, democrats or dictators, independentists or communists, have appropriated this symbol of Khmer grandeur.
 Even the current flag, on which the silhouette of the imposing Angkor Wat appears in its center, is a symbol of Khmer grandeur.